-Cooking legumes at the last minute can sometimes be a daunting task, especially if you haven’t soaked your beans overnight.
-There is a quick stove-top method on most bags of beans, but again, it adds time to the overall cooking process.
-Cooking beans in an Instant Pot or electric press cooker is definitely the way to go when cooking legumes because it cuts down on time by at least half, and the beans come out creamy, tender and absorb the flavors of all the herbs and spices.
+Cooking legumes at the last minute can sometimes be a time consuming task, especially if you haven’t soaked your beans overnight.
+There is a quick stove-top method on most bags of beans, but again it adds time to the overall process.
+Preparing beans, like these Creamy Rosemary White Beans in an Instant Pot or electric press cooker is definitely the way to go because it cuts down cooking time by half, and the beans come out super tender and absorb the flavors of all the herbs and spices.

 1 pound white beans, any variety

 2 cloves garlic